philgyford/samuelpepys-twitter/README.md

     # Output extra debug text while running?
 1 or 0 (Default).
     VERBOSE=1

-    # How many years ahead of the dated tweets are we?
+    # How many years ahead of the dated posts are we?
 (Default: 0)
     YEARS_AHEAD=353

-    # Regardless of when the script last ran, never send tweets that are older than this many minutes.
+    # Regardless of when the script last ran, never send posts that are older than this many minutes.
 (Default: 20)
     MAX_TIME_WINDOW=20

-    # Which timezone are the times of the tweets in?
+    # Which timezone are the times of the posts in?
 (Default: 'Europe/London')
     TIMEZONE='Europe/London'

 	# Example value: